nasa/icarous/Modules/README.md

 - Make sure g++multlib, gcc-multilib are installed/updated.

 ### Compiling 32-bit version of nlopt
+Since cFS works with 32-bit binaries, nlopt should be compiled for use on a 32 bit architecture.
 - create a new build directory within the nlopt directory (nlopt root folder)
 - ../configure CC="gcc -m32" CXX="g++ -m32" --prefix=</usr/lib/i386-linux-gnu/nlopt>
 - Note: the --prefix determines the installation folder.
 Select a suitable location.